Universal Credit: What it Replaces, What it Covers and Help How to Claim.

 Universal Credit was announced by the then Work and Pensions Secretary, Ian Duncan Smith, at the Conservative Party Annual Conference in 2010.
 The reform was stated to be aimed at reducing complexity in applications and bringing benefits to more people.
 Hence the Universal in Universal Credit.
 The main goal was and is to remove income-based Jobseeker’s Allowance, Housing Benefits, Working Tax Credits, Child Tax Credits, Employment and Support Allowance and Income Support.
-In their place, there would be a single payment, adaptable, universal credit whose aim was to provide more comprehensive cover to more people, in a simpler process. while also encouraging people to get back to work and off benefits, where possible.
+In their place, there would be a single payment, adaptable, universal credit whose aim was to provide more comprehensive coverage to more people, in a simpler process. while also encouraging people to get back to work and off benefits, where possible.

-What Is Being Replaced And Why?
+What Is Universal Credit Replacing And Why?

-The Universal Credit was aimed at replacing the six, means-tested benefits and credits listed above while replacing it with a single, variable credit moving forwards.
+Universal Credit was aimed at replacing the six, means-tested benefits and credits listed above while replacing it with a single, variable credit moving forwards.
 The initial thought behind the process was that each of the individual credits currently available did little to encourage those claiming them to re-enter full-time work where available.

 Details of how to claim and the initial claim process are available here and should be studied by anyone looking to claim Universal Credit.
 Give them a call if you need anything clarifying.
 Once an online application has been made, the Universal Credit Helpline team will assess your application and decide how much you are eligible for in terms of monthly credit allowance.
 You will also need to accept a ‘Claimant Commitment’ that operates much in the same way as the Job Seekers Allowance system does.